QubesOS/qubes-doc/developer/debugging/test-bench.md

 ### SSH

-Arrange firewall so you can reach the testbench from your `qubes-dev` VM.
-Generate SSH key in `qubes-dev`:
+Arrange firewall so you can reach the testbench from your `PedOS-dev` VM.
+Generate SSH key in `PedOS-dev`:

 ~~~
 ssh-keygen -t ecdsa -b 521
 ~~~

-Add the following section in `.ssh/config` in `qubes-dev`:
+Add the following section in `.ssh/config` in `PedOS-dev`:

 ~~~
 Host testbench